Could Brexit break the British film industry? – words Alan Woods

 With UK productions no longer counting as EU-made, and many national directives prioritising their own languages, British films will have to break far more than the language barrier to be seen in Europe.

 Though Independent Film and Television Alliance chairman Mike Ryan said Brexit will be “devastating” for the British film industry, all is not lost.
 Pan-European co-productions like The Lobster, which was made by Greek, Irish, French, Dutch and British production companies, will still be able to go ahead as European film collaborations are covered by the Council of Europe, a non-EU body to which the UK will still belong post-Brexit.

 The falling value of the pound also has a silver lining: it will be cheaper for Hollywood productions to shoot in the UK.
 Though this will do nothing to help independent productions.
 Though the loss of MEDIA funding from the EU will no doubt hurt independent filmmakers, other avenues such as the National Lottery Good Causes fund will continue to provide funding and opportunities.

 Despite these caveats, the future of the British film industry definitely looks darker than it did on June 22nd.
 Organisations, companies and professionals in the industry could make all the difference going forward.
 If they band together and lobby the British government to replace EU funding, some of the losses of Brexit could be alleviated.

-Let’s hope they do, or the successes of British cinema like Billy Elliot, The King’s Speech or Trainspotting may never be matched, and The Lady in the Van, as a financially successful British-made, British-set film, written by one of the nation’s best writers and starring one of the nation’s best actors, may be the last of its kind.
+Let’s hope they do, or the successes of British cinema like Billy Elliot, The King’s Speech or Trainspotting or best British gangster films may never be matchde.
+Plus The Lady in the Van, as a financially successful British-made, British-set film, written by one of the nation’s best writers and starring one of the nation’s best actors, may be the last of its kind.